imjoy-team/imjoy-slides/README.md

 Here are the steps for making interactive presentation with ImJoy Slides:

- 1. Prepare your slides in markdown format, for example, the following markdown will be rendered as two slides:
+ 1. Prepare your slides in markdown format and save as a file with `.md` extension, for example:
  ```markdown
 ## Slide 1
 A paragraph with some text and a [link](http://imjoy.io).